daniran/ng-tip/README.md

 # ng- tip
-An easy and fast Angular tooltip directive
+An simple yet functional Angular tooltip directive

 ### To install it: